"So, what happens now?" the sniper asked me.

 "Lager."
 I said and took a seat at the bar.
 Jack opted for stout and pulled us each a pint.
 I sipped mine and was pleased it was a strong lager with a deep skunky aroma, and as soon as I tasted it I realized how thirsty I was and downed half of it in one long go.
 I sighed and sucked the foam out of my moustache.

 "That hits the spot, thank you."
 I said as he took a healthy pull of his stout.

-"Ah." he said with satisfaction, "Swordplay is thirsty work.
+"Ah." he said with satisfaction, "Sabre play is thirsty work.
 And you're welcome."

 "So, who's Peacock?"
 I asked.

 "A fanatic."
-Jack said, "But a fanatic with an expanding following."
+Jack said, "But a fanatic with an growing base of followers."